Reyyadav/SQL_PROJECT_AtliQ_Sales_Analytics/README.md

 	FROM cte1
 	LIMIT 1500000;

+### Creating views can be a beneficial approach to simplify complex queries, encapsulate frequently used logic, and enhance query performance.
+Here's how you can incorporate views into the SQL Project:
--- Creating the view `sales_preinv_discount` and store all the data in like a virtual table
+### -- Creating the view `sales_preinv_discount` and store all the data in like a virtual table

     CREATE  VIEW `sales_preinv_discount` AS
 	SELECT